FAQS

 What will the report contain?

-The report will contain all existing rules in the NC Administrative Code as of April 1, 2014.
-26 NCAC 05 .0202(2) defines "existing rules" as rules in the Code at the time the schedule contained in Rule 26 NCAC 05 .0211 became effective on April 1, 2014; and have not been transferred, expired, or reserved.
+The report will contain all existing rules in the NC Administrative Code as of January 1, 2024.
 The report will contain the following information for each existing rule:

 • agency name;